naumanmir/filedownloadservice/README.md

-# filedownloadservice
+# File Download Service

+Downloads files in background

-# filedownloadservice
+# Prerequisites

-Add this in your project root build.gradle file:
+Add this in your project root build.gradle file: allprojects {

-Prerequisites

-allprojects {
 	repositories {
 		...